orbingol/NURBS-Python/docker/py35-alpine/README.md

-# geomdl py3.5-alpine Docker image
+# geomdl py3.5-alpine

 Welcome to geomdl, a pure Python B-spline and NURBS library!

-This image provides the following packages:
+This image contains the following packages:

 * geomdl
 * geomdl.core

-and geomdl-cli command line application.
+* geomdl.shapes
+* geomdl-cli

 You can find the examples under the following directory: